Neural networks for classification of strokes in electrical impedance tomography on a 3D head model: Introduction

 In this work we study how to accelerate the diagnosis of acute stroke using EIT.
 Currently, stroke can be classified only by using expensive hospital equipment such as X-ray CT.
-On the contrary, an EIT device is cheap and portable and measurements could be done in an ambulance.
-The main challenge is that data are collected at a single time frame, therefore the use of conventional time-difference imaging \cite{Barber84} is not possible.
-Moreover, getting a full image reconstruction with the existing inversion algorithms is computationally heavy and time-consuming, and thus machine learning techniques can be used to expedite the process.
+On the contrary, an EIT device is cheap, compact and could be carried in an ambulance (even though measurements would need to be taken while the patient is not moving).
+The main challenge, for emergency use, is that data are collected at a single time frame: this excludes time-difference imaging \cite{Barber84} and leaves absolute and frequency-difference \cite{McEwan06} imaging as the only options.
+Another important application, where measurements at different times are available, is bedside real-time monitoring of patients after the acute stage of stroke.
+In both scenarios, getting a full image reconstruction with the existing inversion algorithms is computationally heavy and time-consuming, and thus machine learning techniques can be used to expedite the process.
+In this work we focus on the case of absolute imaging, i.e., where EIT measurements are available at a single time frame and at a single frequency, which can be considered the most challenging scenario.